 On slippery road surfaces the braking distance is extended, which may reduce the capacity of City Safety™ to avoid a collision.
-In such situations the ABS and DSTC systems will provide best possible braking force with maintained stability.
+In such situations the ABS(Anti-lock Braking System) - Anti-lock braking system. and ESC(Electronic Stability Control) - Stability system. systems will provide best possible braking force with maintained stability.

 When your own car is reversing, City Safety™ is temporarily deactivated.

 City Safety™ is not activated at low speeds - under 4 km/h, which is why the system does not intervene in situations where a vehicle in front is being approached very slowly, e.g. when parking.

 Driver commands are always prioritised, which is why City Safety™ does not intervene in situations where the driver is steering or accelerating in a clear manner, even if a collision is unavoidable.

 When City Safety™ has prevented a collision with a stationary object the car remains stationary for a maximum of 1.5 seconds.
 If the car is braked for a vehicle in front that is moving, then speed is reduced to the same speed as that maintained by the vehicle in front.